Quantum Money from Abelian Group Actions: Introduction

-Certain isogenies such as the original proposals of~\cite{EPRINT:Couveignes06,EPRINT:RosSto06} as well as CSIDH and its variants~\cite{AC:CLMPR18,PKC:DFKLMPW23} can be abstracted as abelian group actions.
+Certain isogenies such as the original proposals of~\cite{EPRINT:Couveignes06,EPRINT:RosSto06} as well as CSIDH and its variants~\cite{AC:CLMPR18,PKC:DFKLMP23} can be abstracted as abelian group actions.
 However, many other isogenies (such as SIDH~\cite{DJP14} and OSIDH~\cite{CD20}) cannot be abstracted as abelian group actions.
 Even among abelian group actions, we must distinguish between ``effective group actions'' (EGAs) and \emph{restricted} EGAs (REGAs).
 The former satisfies the notion of a clean group action, whereas in the latter, the group action can only be efficiently computed for a certain small set of group elements.
 CSIDH could plausibly be a EGA at certain concrete security parameters, though asymptotically it only achieves quasi-polynomial security\footnote{With the state-of-the-art, evaluating CSIDH as an EGA would require time approximately $2^{\sqrt[3]{n}}$ on a quantum computer, while the best quantum attack is time $2^{\sqrt{n}}$.
 For a thorough discussion, see~\cite{Panny23}.
 By setting $n=\log^3(\lambda)$, one gets polynomial-time evaluation and the best attack taking time $\lambda^{\sqrt{\log(\lambda)}}$.}.
 Our alternate construction also works on REGAs, which can plausibly be instantiated even asymptotically by CSIDH using a quantum computer\footnote{In order for CSIDH to be a REGA, one needs to compute the structure of the group.
 While this is hard classically, it is easy with a quantum computer using Shor's algorithm~\cite{FOCS:Shor94}.
 Since we always assume a quantum computer in this work, we can therefore treat CSIDH as a REGA.}.

 While some non-isogeny abelian group actions have been proposed (e.g.~\cite{Stickel05}), currently all such examples have been broken (e.g.~\cite{Shpilrain08}).
-For this reason, (abelian) group actions are largely considered synonymous with isogenies, though this may change if more secure group actions are found.
+For this reason, (abelian) group actions are largely considered synonymous with isogenies in the cryptography literature, though this may change if more secure group actions are found.